Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-04-30-ics-courses.md

 * [https://ics-cybersecurity.academy/next-trainings/online-training/](https://ics-cybersecurity.academy/next-trainings/online-training/)

-Finally we have the SANS course run by Justin Searle where you get to keep the hardware used including a Velocio ACE PLC which I discuss in this [Blog post] (https://icssecurity.io/blog/news/home-plc-lab/) in regards how that PLC can be used in a home lab.
+Here we have the SANS course run by Justin Searle where you get to keep the hardware used including a Velocio ACE PLC which I discuss in this [Blog post](https://icssecurity.io/blog/news/home-plc-lab/) in regards how that PLC can be used in a home lab.
 Here is the course costs and highlights when it runs in the UK:

 * [https://www.qa.com/course-catalogue/courses/assessing-and-exploiting-control-systems-iiot-qaaeics/?learningMethod=Classroom&](https://www.qa.com/course-catalogue/courses/assessing-and-exploiting-control-systems-iiot-qaaeics/?learningMethod=Classroom&)